airstrike/andy/README.md

 # Personal Blog

 A simple, modern blog built with Rust and Actix-web.
-This project uses Handlebars for templating, vanilla JavaScript for frontend interactions, and Markdown for content authoring.
+This project uses Handlebars for templating, vanilla JavaScript for frontend interactions, and Markdown for content authoring with syntax highlighting.

 ## Features

 - Responsive design that works on all devices
 - Markdown-based blog posts with frontmatter
-- Syntax highlighting for code blocks
+- Syntax highlighting for code blocks (powered by syntect)
 - Clean and minimalist design
 - Fast load times thanks to Rust and Actix-web
 - Simple architecture for easy maintenance
+- RFC3339 date formatting

 ## Project Structure